bluezoo/bluezoo-single-sensor-occupancy-screen/readme.md

 When requests are made too frequently to the API, code 429 may be returned as HTTP Status Code.

-## BlueFox API Documentation
+## BlueZoo API Documentation

-A full list of API endpoints is available in our documentation: [BlueFox Fetch API](https://api.bluezoo.io/)
+A full list of API endpoints is available in our documentation: [BlueZoo Fetch API](https://api.bluezoo.io/)

 ### Libraries